ItzCornflakez/mini-project-D7041E/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This projekt is about classifying fake product reviews using different classifiers to figure out how well fake reviews can be detected and which classifier gets the best results
+This project was made for the D7041E course at LTU taken at winter 2022.
+This project aims to use a handfull of different classifiers in order to classify fake reviews.
+Our main focus was to compare the TF-IDF and Bag of Words text embedding techniques.

 ### Classifiers
-The classifiers we have fokused on are Random Forest, AdaBoost, KNN, LinReg, SVM and MLP
+The classifiers we have focused on are Random Forest, AdaBoost, KNN, SVM and MLP

 ### Preprocessing